vrann/predictive-autoscaling/README.md

 which allows to read the data dirtectly from TSDB in the format how it's stored there with no overhead on parsing/encoding etc.
 Also, it reads only the data which consumer is ready to accept (back-pressured), so there is no memory wasted for the data which will never be used.

-This project connects Client code which allows to use this API from scala.
+This project implements API client to use streaming API from java/scala.

 The client uses Snappy-encoded Proto messages to make a request.
 The response looks like a stream of bytes in TSDB format each wrapped in Proto message.
 Client library encodes the request, and provides streaming API to read the responses

 #### Running